ibm-cloud-docs/vmwaresolutions/services/juniper_overview.md

 # Juniper vSRX on IBM Cloud overview
 {: #juniper-overview}

-Juniper® vSRX on IBM Cloud is a virtual security appliance that provides security and networking services at the perimeter or edge in virtualized private or public cloud environments.
+Juniper® vSRX on {{site.data.keyword.cloud_notm}} is a virtual security appliance that provides security and networking services at the perimeter or edge in virtualized private or public cloud environments.
 Within a VMware® infrastructure, vSRX runs as a pair of virtual machines (VMs) within the VMware vSphere® environment.
-Juniper vSRX on IBM Cloud is a non-IBM product that is offered under terms and conditions from Juniper Network, not IBM.
+Juniper vSRX on {{site.data.keyword.cloud_notm}} is a non-IBM product that is offered under terms and conditions from Juniper Network, not IBM.
 {: shortdesc}

 {{site.data.content.para-promotion-add-on-services}}